joseluistello/joseluistello/README.md

 ---

 **I am a data analyst and software developer from México.
 I love to write technical stuff in my [blog](https://joseluistello.live/).
-I also enjoy finance, especially building models.
-I am passionate about business and product.**
+I enjoy the process of building financial models.**

 - 🌱 I’m currently learning data engineering.
+- ❤️ I'm passionate about business and product, especially the process of discovering and understanding growth systems.
 - ⚡ I love read mangas, books, tech & business blogs.
 - 🌩️ I have a [database](https://www.notion.so/joseluistello/resources-3b96a11183d342b889c95e9bcb1e0c7f) with resources on machine learning, product, writing, finance and more.